-In order to get a better perspective and understanding about the history of Medellín and Comuna 13, the tour begins by taking the local transport metro to the San Javier Metro Station.
+In order to get a better perspective and understanding of the history of Medellín and Comuna 13, the tour begins by taking the local transport metro to the San Javier Metro Station.

 From here, we took a cable car all the way up the hill, passing Comuna 13 and getting amazing views over the city.

-This is great if you’ve still got the metro or cable car on your to-do list, since you’ll get to do both on this Medellín gaffiti tour!
+This is great if you've still got the metro or cable car on your to-do list since you'll get to do both on this Medellín graffiti tour!

 Arriving at Comuna 13